RabidZippers/Credit_Risk_Analysis/README.md

 * Accuracy = (True Positives (TP) + True Negatives (TN)) / Total
 * Precision = True Positives (TP) / (True Positives (TP) + False Positives (FP))
 * Sensitivity = True Positives (TP) / (True Positives (TP) + False Negatives (FN))

-The analysis highlighted above, indicates that the precision scores for all the models are overfit.
-A good balance of recall and precision is necessary to have an effective model and most of the models lack this.
-However, the Easy Ensemble ADABoost Classifier model is recommended for use, due to its high balanced accuracy score, along with its balance of precision and recall scores.